ackwell/ironworks/README.md

 [![Crates.io](https://img.shields.io/crates/v/ironworks?style=flat-square)](https://crates.io/crates/)
 [![docs.rs](https://img.shields.io/docsrs/ironworks?style=flat-square)](https://docs.rs/ironworks)

+ironworks is pre-1.0, and as such its API should be considered unstable.
+Breaking API changes will be published on new minor versions.

 ---

 To minimise unused code & dependencies, ironworks is split into a number of discrete features.
 No features are enabled by default - pick the ones you want to use!